JetBrains-Research/pubtrends/nature_reviews/README.md

 This folder contains:
  * `src/collect_papers.sh` - source code for fetching appropriate review papers with information about references
  * `clustering/` - the final result of preprocessing for each paper
- * `grouped_refs_validated` - hand-curated mapping of references by section of the paper
+ * `grouped_refs_validated/` - hand-curated mapping of references by section of the paper
- * `refs_validated` - files with references that were originally extracted by Grobid and later partially fixed to get better mapping with Pubmed titles
+ * `refs_validated/` - files with references that were originally extracted by Grobid and later partially fixed to get better mapping with Pubmed titles
+ * `refs_selected/` - files with references that are have got a special mention by review authors (potential key papers)

 Important things:
  * clustering contains PMIDs of references grouped by paper sections in the exact order, which means: